bullfinchsweden/chocolate-iterm/README.md

 # Chocolate iTerm 🍫
-The Chocolate color scheme for iTerm2.
+The Chocolate color scheme for iTerm.

 * [iTerm2 for macOS](https://iterm2.com/)